 If there can be "J-Date" and "Christian Singles" why can't Led Zeppelin fans have their own dating site?
 Zepdate?
 Zeppelin Singles?
 Is that idea too drunken Viking Anglo-Nordic Imperialist swaggerific?
 The drug-addled, tall, emotionless Teutons of the North, the artistic, insane, and the mad killers never get their own religion officially, let alone a dating service, but the cult of Zep is just as valid and just as fervent and most importantly, very very high.

 In the TOP 100 at the back of an old late 1980s High Times issue, right between "Hash!" and "Harley Davidson," was: "Becoming an instant Led Zeppelin fan by watching Song Remains the Same on acid for the first time."
 AWESOME, I thought: its synchronistic black magic is still winking at me, reverse engineering the miracle because the week before reading it I had become a Led Zeppelin fan in that exact same way!.
 I never liked them before, probably because Zeppelin was the chosen boombox bus music of the imbecilic, bullying burnouts at my high school.
-The combination of a Zeppelin-worshipping girl named Chrissy, LSD, and a post-party screening of SONG REMAINS THE SAME freed me of all that, in a single night.
+But sophomore year of college, the combination of a Zeppelin-worshipping girl named Chrissy, LSD, and a post-party screening of SONG REMAINS THE SAME freed me of all that, in a single night.

-Before seeing the film I'd have thought Chrissy was just some Pittsburgh bimbo, but after this film I knew different.
+Perhaps I use the word groupie unfairly in talking of Chrissy, though not long after that night she drove off with some friends to follow Plant's then-band, The Honeydrippers on tour (it was 1987).
 She was just a true believer-- when you've found your thing, nothing matters, even if the object of that sort of love is unworthy of it... who cares?
 You're already free.
 Rocking out to my band or following the Honeydrippers, or watching SONG for whatever millionth time, she was alive and goddess-like.
 Chrissy's rock freedom was inspiring.
 She was Marlene Dietrich, walking barefoot into the Sahara after Gary Cooper in MOROCCO, or Richard Burton and Jean Simmons marching towards their execution in THE ROBE.

 Before I left her the next morning, she loaned me her dogeared paperback of Hammer of the Gods: the Led Zeppelin Story, with the just solemnity of a missionary giving a convert his first bible.
+I was still vibrating.

-It's over fifteen years later and still one thunderous note of Led Zeppelin's music brings me back with a heady reverence to those transcendental moments: walking home as the sun rose like a cherry red joint tip, me still tripping, hands shaky, the beautiful, pungent smell of tobacco, sex, bodily oils, patchouli, cloves, dirt and hash noticeable on my fingers when I lifted my cigarette to my lips.
-A few cars roared sleepily to life here and there.
-Syracuse was truly the land of the ice and snow melting like early spring into swirling black tar eddies of amp cords; I was feeling like the Prince of Swords in the Zeppelin tarot deck, the mirror opposite of my usual panicked, self-absorbed, sexually frustrated, myopically sleepy slacker state.
+It's over fifteen years later and still one thunderous note of Led Zeppelin's music brings me back with a heady reverence to those transcendental moments: walking home as the sun rose like a cherry red joint tip, me still tripping, hands shaky, the beautiful, pungent smell of tobacco,

-For all that, SONG is far from a perfect film: Peter Grant's fantasy opener is rather dopey - a bunch of gangsters machine gunning Nazi werewolves in slow motion like American Werewolf's dream sequence in reverse, but at least it's fairly quiet.
+For all that, SONG is far from a perfect film: Peter Grant's fantasy opener is rather dopey: a bunch of gangsters machine gunning Nazi werewolves in slow motion like American Werewolf's dream sequence in reverse, but at least it's fairly quiet.
 The whole first twenty minutes have no music at all, actually, bringing to mind the hushed reverence before a benediction... which is okay if you're with a roomful of worshipful groupies for whom anything the Zep does must be taken as holy writ, and who are still finding their seats and rolling papers (the true fan is always late), but otherwise beware... or even fast forward.

-There is, alas, the unfortunate matter of John Paul Jones' Prince Valiant hair.
+There isalso, alas, the unfortunate matter of John Paul Jones' Prince Valiant hair.
 Is that a wig?
 (1) He has no visible part or scalp line, it all seems to meet at a center point at the top of his head, like a Beatles moptop.
 (PS Note: a lot of the concert had to be reshot on a soundstage when the idiot director fucked up the image, and JPJ had gotten a haircut in the interim, so yes, it is a wig)

 Then there's the music: so rooted in a mix of swaggering sex and Darkest Depths of Mordor-related mythic imagery that without a personal connection like I described above the film might be hard to take seriously until you notice three things: